bitwiseban/ABIS-demo-wallet/configuration.md

+Note: This is the ABIS-demo-wallet fork of Multibit.
+For the original Multibit project please visit: https://github.com/jim618/multibit

 ### MultiBit configuration options

 All these options are set in the main control file `multibit.properties`.
 MultiBit looks in a few places for this file in the following order: